zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: nsec3-no-verified-signature-4.dnssec10.xa
   * The RRSIG record for the NSEC3 record in the NODATA response to the NSEC query cannot be verified.
-    * The RRSIG signature does not match the RRSIG record and appointed DNSKEY.
+    * The RRSIG signature does not match the NSEC record and appointed DNSKEY.

 ### NSEC-ERR-TYPE-LIST-1
 An NSEC zone.
 The type list of the NSEC record is erroneous.